 For Non-Major Investments (with Investment Type NOT 1) – agencies can only use the setCIORating

 Operation to set the CIO Ratings.
 Please do NOT use the business case monthly operation (updateCIORating).
-Even for Type 6 Investments that have business cases, please only use the setCIORating Operation to set the CIO Ratings.

 For more information on the schema and technical development of the CIO Evaluation Report, please visit the